wardmo/Maze_Runner/README.md

 ## Next steps

 ### I want to generate a png during each step of the generation process to animate how the algorithm works

+### Add a timer to see which algorithms generate mazes the fastest, which algorithms solve the fastest